openstack/neutron-specs/specs/mitaka/rbac-qos-policies.rst

 ----------
 * Add the DB model.
 * Adjust existing 'shared' attribute to use rbac and add migration script.
-* Update the client to CRUD the new ACLs type.
+* Update the client to CRUD the new RBACs type.
 * Add UTs to Neutron server.
 * Add API tests.